 Electroconvulsive therapy (ECT) involves unilateral (sometimes bilateral) electrode placement over the nondominant hemisphere to induce tonic-clonic seizures under sedation.
 Although not fully understood, ECT likely causes anticonvulsant effects, brain remodeling, and improves brain perfusion.
 ECT is indicated for refractory cases, life-threatening symptoms (e.g., suicide risk), or special patient groups (e.g., pregnant patients) with certain mental disorders; including depression, schizoaffective disorder, and bipolar mood disorder.
 Complications include reversible memory loss, tension headaches, and transient muscle pain.

-Usually indicated in the following conditions for refractory cases, life-threatening symptoms, or if medication is contraindicated (e.g., pregnancy):
+Usually indicated in the following conditions for refractory cases, cases in which a fast antidepressant effect is needed, when there are life-threatening symptoms; (e.g., severe suicidality, malnutrition due to food refusal, severe psychosis), or if medication is contraindicated (e.g., pregnancy):

 - Depression (most common)

 - Bipolar mood disorder (e.g., manic episodes)